-Majority of 3 Group Europe's operations reported higher net customer service margin driven by inflation-linked adjustment embedded in customer contracts or annual adjustment executed throughout the year, which led to the growth in overall net customer service margin.
-In addition, UK, Sweden and Ireland continued to increase their active customer base mainly in the contract and business segments, with Denmark's second brand delivering a steady growth year-on-year.
-Italy and Austria's active customer base was lower, reflecting the impact from customer value management initiatives and voluntary churn from tariff adjustment respectively, which partly offset the favourable revenue initiatives upside on their net customer service margin.
-Despite Italy's wholesale margin decline, other margin grew across most of the remaining operations due to the improvement in MVNO performance and expansion of revenue streams beyond traditional customer service.
+Majority of 3 Group Europe's operations reported higher net customer service margin driven by inflation-linked adjustment embedded in customer contracts or annual adjustment executed throughout the year, coupled with full year impact from the favourable revenue initiatives implemented in last year.
+In addition, UK and Ireland continued to increase their active customer base in business and Fixed Wireless Access segments, while Sweden and Denmark reported growth in contract base and higher contribution from second brand year-on-year.
+Italy and Austria's active customer base was lower, reflecting Italy's customer value management initiatives and keen market competition in Austria from aggressive MVNO offerings respectively, which more than offset the favourable revenue initiatives upside on their net customer service margin.
+Other margin grew across most operations due to price increase, improvement in MVNO performance and expansion of revenue streams beyond traditional service offerings.
 Overall, these resulted in a 3% total margin growth.